 While Via Bellagio lacks the photo ops offered at the Forum and Grand Canal Shoppes, it makes up for it by satisfying luxury shoppers with upscale options in an elegant setting.
 Among options found at Via Bellagio include Prada, Tesorini, Omega, Louis Vuitton, Hermes, Gucci, and Fendi among others.

 Other Popular Shopping Malls in Las Vegas

-Las Vegas North Premium Outlets: A popular shopping destination for visitors to Las Vegas, the North Premium Outlets offer access to over 175 retailers in an outdoor style mall.
+Las Vegas North Premium Outlets: A popular shopping destination for visitors to Las Vegas, the North Premium Outlets offer access to over 175 retailers in an outdoor-style mall.
 Notable retailers within the mall include Michael Kors, Kate Spade, The North Face, Dolce & Gabbana, and more.
-In addition to shopping, there are also dining options on-site to include The Cheesecake Factory and numerous other quick-serve options.
+In addition to shopping, there are also dining options on-site including The Cheesecake Factory and numerous other quick-serve options.

 While the North Premium Outlets are away from the Strip, they are easily accessed by rideshare which will cost approximately $10-$15 from center Strip resorts like Bellagio.
 If staying on the Strip, we would recommend stopping at the outlets on a day you are visiting Fremont Street as it’s on the way.
 From Fremont Street hotels, the North Premium Outlets are a short Uber ride, typically under $10.

 Las Vegas South Premium Outlets: Unlike the North Premium Outlets which is an outdoor mall, the southern version is indoors making it a more attractive option on scorching hot days.
 The South Premium Outlets are located south of resorts on the Strip and can be reached via rideshare for about $10-$15 from MGM Grand.
 With over 145 retailers including Coach, Armani Exchange, Nike, UGG, and Burberry, among others, this mall could be a great option for shoppers visiting Las Vegas.